dgarhdez/dgarhdez.github.io/pda/04_string_operations/04_string_operations.md

 print(my_string)
 ```

-> Output: My name is: Daniel
+> My name is: Daniel

 You can see that the placeholder `name` was replaced by its value in the string.